debbdeb/NarrateAStory/README.md

 - 🎓 **Education**
   *e.g., agent-based simulations and data-driven learning environments*

-NarrateAStory.com is intended to support **research, education, and public engagement**, and is not designed for clinical, diagnostic, or decision-making use.
+NarrateAStory.com is intended to support **research, education, and public engagement**, and is not designed for decision-making use.

 ---